JeringTech/Website/src/content/articles/semantic-versioning-in-practice.md

 #endregion
 -->

-[Semantic versioning](https://semver.org/) (semver) is the standard system for versioning software with [public APIs](#public-api).
-In this article, we describe how semver is used in practice.
-Along the way, we explain why it is used.
-Here at Jering, we apply semver to all of our software that have public APIs.
-This article provides an insight into our use of semver.
+A good grasp of [semantic versioning](https://semver.org/) (semver) is a must for software developers.
+In this article, we explain in simple terms, everything you need to know to use semver effectively.
+Also, we provide insights into our use of semver here at Jering.

 ## Terminology
-We must first define some important semver terms:
+We must first define key semver terms:
 ### Public API
-A piece of software's *public API (public application programming interface)* is the portion of its surface area that is publically exposed for programmatic access.
-For example, the public API of a web service could refer to a REST API, the public API of a library could refer to its public members, and the public API of a command line application could refer to the list of commands that it accepts.
+A piece of software's *public API* is the part of its surface area publically exposed for programmatic access.
+E.g., the *public API* of a:
+- library refers to its public members
+- command line application refers to the commands it accepts
+- web service refers to a REST API
 ### Private Code
-A piece of software's *private code* is the portion of its code that isn't publically exposed.
-For example, the private code of a web service could include a repository layer, the private code of a library could refer to its private classes and members, and the private code of a command line application could include business logic.
+A piece of software's *private code* is the part of its code it doesn't publically expose.
+E.g., the *private code* of a:
+- library refers to its private classes and members
+- command line application could include business logic
+- web service could include a repository layer
 ### Version
 A *version* is a snapshot of a piece of software.
 ### Backward Compatible
-*Backward compatible* is an adjective for [version](#version)s.
-A version is backward compatible with a preceding version if its [public API](#public-api) is equal to or a superset of the preceding version's public API.
-In other words, a version is backward compatible with a preceding version if it can be used as a substitute for the preceding version.
-For example, a version that only adds public API features is backward compatible with its preceding version, while a version that removes or changes public API features isn't.
+The phrase *backward compatible* describes [version](#version)s.
+A version can be *backward compatible* with an earlier version.
+This is when its [public API](#public-api) is **equal to** or a **super-set** of the earlier version's public API.
+In short, a version is *backward compatible* with an earlier version if it can substitute for it.
+A version that:
+- only adds public API features is *backward compatible* with its preceding version
+- removes and/or changes public API features isn't *backward compatible* with its preceding version

 ### Version Number
-A *version number* is an identifier for a [version](#version).
-Version numbers are strings of the form `major.minor.patch[-pre_release_identifiers][+build_metadata]`, where `major`, `minor` and `patch` are integers, and both `pre_release_identifiers` and `build_metadata` are series of dot-separated strings, where each string contains only characters in the regex character set `[0-9A-Za-z\-]`.
+A *version number* is an identifier for a [version](#version). *Version numbers* are strings of the form `major.minor.patch[-pre_release_identifiers][+build_metadata]`.

-!
-The `build_metadata` segment of a version number is typically generated by [continuous integration](https://docs.microsoft.com/en-us/azure/devops/learn/what-is-continuous-integration)
-!
-(CI) systems using a format like `YYYYMMDD-<build number for the day>`. `build_metadata` is often used to retrospectively identify the CI build that generated
-! a piece of software.
-Due to its arbitrariness, we do not discuss it any further in this article.
+`major`, `minor` and `patch` are non-negative integers. `pre_release_identifiers` and `build_metadata` are series of dot-separated strings.
+Each string can only contain characters in the regex character set `[0-9A-Za-z\-]`.

 ### Patch Version
 *Patch version* refers to the `patch` segment of a [version number](#version-number).
 ### Minor Version